zeebe-io/zeebe-chaos/chaos-days/blog/2024-07-25-Using-flow-control-to-handle-uncontrolled-process-loops/index.md

 ![dual-loop-backpressure](dual-loop-backpressure.png)

-Observing the number of records not processed we observe as expected that limiting the write rate cannot stop the records backlog from continuing to increase, but we can see that the slope of the curve is smaller after configuring the limit.
+Observing the number of records not processed we conclude as expected that limiting the write rate cannot stop the records backlog from continuing to increase, but we can see that the slope of the curve is smaller after configuring the limit.

 ![dual-loop-records-not-exported](dual-loop-number-of-records-not-processed.png)